CPS-IT/personio-jobs/README.md

 ## 💎 Credits

-The Personio logo as part of the extension icon is a trademark of [Personio SE & Co.
+The Personio logo as part of all distributed icons is a trademark of [Personio SE & Co.
 KG][4].

 ## ⭐ License